Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 03: Fast & Slow pointers.md

 console.log(`LinkedList cycle start: ${findCycleStart(head).value}`)
 ````

-- As we know, finding the cycle in a <b>LinkedList</b> with `‘N’` nodes and also finding the length of the cycle requires `O(N)`.
+- As we know, finding the cycle in a <b>LinkedList</b> with `N` nodes and also finding the length of the cycle requires `O(N)`.
 Also, as we saw in the above algorithm, we will need `O(N)` to find the start of the cycle.
 Therefore, the overall time complexity of our algorithm will be `O(N)`.
 - The algorithm runs in constant space `O(1)`.

 ## Happy Number (medium)
 https://leetcode.com/problems/happy-number/

-Any number will be called a happy number if, after repeatedly replacing it with a number equal to the <b>sum of the square of all of its digits, leads us to number ‘1’</b>.
-All other (not-happy) numbers will never reach ‘1’.
-Instead, they will be stuck in a cycle of numbers which does not include ‘1’.
+Any number will be called a <b>happy number</b> if, after repeatedly replacing it with a number equal to the <b>sum of the square of all of its digits, leads us to number `1`</b>.
+All other <b>(not-happy)</b> numbers will never reach `1`.
+Instead, they will be stuck in a cycle of numbers which does not include `1`.

-The process, defined above, to find out if a number is a happy number or not, always ends in a cycle.
-If the number is a happy number, the process will be stuck in a cycle on number ‘1,’ and if the number is not a happy number then the process will be stuck in a cycle with a set of numbers.
-As we saw in Example-2 while determining if ‘12’ is a happy number or not, our process will get stuck in a cycle with the following numbers: 89 -> 145 -> 42 -> 20 -> 4 -> 16 -> 37 -> 58 -> 89
+The process, defined above, to find out if a number is a <b>happy number</b> or not, always ends in a cycle.
+If the number is a <b>happy number</b>, the process will be stuck in a cycle on number ‘1,’ and if the number is not a <b>happy number</b> then the process will be stuck in a cycle with a set of numbers.
+As we saw in Example-2 while determining if ‘12’ is a <b>happy number</b> or not, our process will get stuck in a cycle with the following numbers: `89 -> 145 -> 42 -> 20 -> 4 -> 16 -> 37 -> 58 -> 89`

 We saw in the <b>LinkedList Cycle</b> problem that we can use the <b>Fast & Slow</b> pointers method to find a cycle among a set of elements.
 As we have described above, each number will definitely have a cycle.
-Therefore, we will use the same <i>fast</i> & <i>slow pointer</i> strategy to find the cycle and once the cycle is found, we will see if the cycle is stuck on number ‘1’ to find out if the number is happy or not.
+Therefore, we will use the same <i>fast</i> & <i>slow pointer</i> strategy to find the cycle and once the cycle is found, we will see if the cycle is stuck on number `1` to find out if the number is happy or not.

 ````js
 function findHappyNumber(num) {